 How to support frontline staff and stay connected to what they’re feeling has never been more important.
 As health care organizations emerge from what has hopefully been the worst of the pandemic, there will be a tendency to breathe a sigh of relief and high-five the team’s success.
 Indeed, there is much for the country to be thankful for regarding healthcare professionals’ sacrifices.

 But for health care leaders, the emphasis now should not only be on celebration.
 Rather, effective leaders who are really focused on how to support frontline staff are more concerned about the toll heroic efforts have taken.

 Of course, each individual employee has his/her own story and struggles related to the pandemic.
 That’s why the Development Dialogue we’ve always recommended leaders have with each staff member at least a couple of time each year is so important in 2021.

 Unlike the traditional performance appraisal meeting, the Development Dialogue is all about listening.
-Understanding each employee’s personal goals, concerns, ideas, and thoughts about their future with the organization has never been so important.
+Gallup calls these “stay conversations.”
+But whatever you call them, they are all about understanding each employee’s personal goals, concerns, and ideas.
+A dialogue about their future with the organization has never been so important.